Day 4 of Navratri ~ “Kushmanda”

 As per Hinduism, it is also at this stage, where the Goddess reveals or splits herself into three significant forms – Goddess Lakshmi (symbolizing wealth), Goddess Saraswati (symbolizing knowledge & wisdom) and Goddess Kali (the slayer of evil).

 Also, making complete sense and correlation to the Fall Festival, the bright orange Pumpkin has been referred to as being her favorite fruit.
 Ever since then, it is with sincere traditions, that a pumpkin has been being offered to please Her, during the course of the ritualistic worship. 🙂

-Well, here it makes me say that, there is a little bit of the Halloween and a bit of the Navratri, spread all across the globe, making us feel yet more connected. ♥
+Well, here it makes me say that there is a little bit of the Halloween and a bit of the Navratri, spread all across the globe, making us feel so much more connected. ♥

 “Shubha (Happy) Navratri”

-P.S: Adorable as it could be, this feature image is a really cute depiction of the “Kushmanda” form of the Goddess, by my friend/artist/illustrator~ Suchita
+P.S: Adorable as it could be, this featured image is really a cute depiction of the “Kushmanda” form of the Goddess, by my friend/artist/illustrator~ Suchita

 Other Pic Source: Web